Guleixibian2009/Hand-Written-HTML-Site/README.md

 ### The Main Core --- HTML

 Well, this site is completely hand-written.
 I don't use any generators, yes, no `Jekyll`, no `Hexo`, and no `BootStrap`.
 I wrote it by hand.
 I used `HTML5` so I can use the `<audio>` tag.
-See that `<!DOCTYPE html>` ?
+See that `<!DOCTYPE html>` ?🧐

 * * *

 #### My server --- GitHub Pages

 To deploy the files into a remote site, I'll need a web server.
 But I don't want to spend any money, so I used `GitHub Pages` as the server.
 You can go to [pages.github.com](https://pages.github.com/) to learn more.
 You can use it to build your blog or organization site.
-Isn't that cool?
+Isn't that cool?🎬

 * * *